Daudr/daudr-blog/content/blog/future-of-web-monetization/index.md

 ### Add your new Meta Tag to your pages

-Copy your Meta Tag and add it to your websites `<head>` section.
+Copy your Meta Tag and add it to your websites' `<head>` section.
 It should look like the example below:

 ```html
 <!doctype html>